In this article, I will show you the basics of SQL and build a simple SQLite database that you can play with.

 What is a Database?

-A database is a structured set of data store in a computer system.
-Simply put, a database stores data into tables that have rows and columns.
+A database is a structured set of data stored in a computer system.
+Simply put, a database stores data into tables that have rows (records) and columns (fields).

 What are Database Management Systems?